 I remember waayyyyyyy back in the “olden days !”, I was about 10.
 One of my classes — did we have an English class at that age ??
-Whichever it was, one assignment was to write a short story, X amount of pages, etc. So sitting in bed one night, for privacy in a room shared with my sister four years older, I got comfy with my pillows behind me and one as my desk with my spiral notebook.
+Whichever it was, one assignment was to write a short story, X amount of pages, etc. So sitting in bed one night, for privacy in a room shared with my brother four years older, I got comfy with my pillows behind me and one as my desk with my spiral notebook.
 We had a week to get the project done.
 So I sat there till I got sleepy and just scribbled different things I could write about.
 I remember it took a few days before an idea hit me.
-Well I loved horses, so there would be a horse.
-Then instead of making a character a girl, afraid someone would think I was pretending it was me, I make it a young boy.
-For some reason he was living in the woods by himself and one night while sitting by a fire alone and cooking hotdogs on a stick, he is frightened by some odd noises in woods in the dark.
+Well I loved horses, as I kinda knew them a bit , with a neighbor having a pinto and buckskin on their property.
+So there would be a horse.
+I made the main character a young boy, of course thinking everyone would think I was pretending it was me.
+Oh, how we would stress about the littlest things even in English class !
+For some reason this main character, a young boy, not me! , was living in the woods by himself and one night while sitting by a fire alone and cooking hotdogs on a stick, he becomes frightened by some odd noises in woods in the dark.
 Oooooo spooky!
 The horse eventually comes out to meet him, also alone, and becomes his friend.
-I cant remember all the details now, but the story just flowed from my head through my pen!
+I can’t remember all the details now, but the story just flowed from my head through my pen!
 I discovered the JOY of writing and creating!!!
 I was so proud of that story and that it had an ending!

-I don’t know why, but I asked my sister to read it to see if it was “ok” to turn in.
-Well, she loved it and said it was great!
+I don’t know why, but I asked my brother to read it to see if it was “ok” to turn in.
+Well, he loved it and said it was great!
 I was so excited and nervous and a few days later turned it in for grading.
-Several days later, the teacher walks up and down between the desks returning everyone’s papers.
+Later in the week, the teacher walks up and down between the desks returning everyone’s papers.
 I picked up mine and see the grade of a B+.
 Well, what the hell is this??
 I really expected an A- at least!!
 Then I see several words through the pages circled in red pen and comments.
 They were all about not using a proper “preposition” or some shit!
 And in a few spots, she felt I should’ve used semicolons ( ; ) instead of commas ( , ).
 Well you bitch!!!
 That comment on the front page of “Good story idea!” didn’t mean shit to me once I saw the circled words and comments.
 A red pen can crush hopes and dreams.
 I still remember that feeling forty-plus years later. lol.
 Yet that is what all creative people fear, the “red pen” — whether written or spoken opinion of even one person to make you feel you’re not good enough ………